 Please view our Science Core Facility Webpage for information on the following

-The Southwest Semester is an integrated, four-unit (GEOL 310, 315, 330, and PG 309) semester-long tour of the American West.
-The program will be offered for the first time in Fall 2015 and will be offered in alternate years.
+The Southwest Semester is an integrated, four-unit (Geology and other courses to be determined) semester-long tour of the American West.
+The program will be offered for the first time in Fall 2015 with future scheduling to be determined.